zicat/tributary/doc/user_guide_config_detail.md

 Note:

+1. The default checkpoint implement of Elasticsearch function is to flush buffer and wait all async bulk request to finished and commit offset.

-1. For the `default` of `request.indexer`, the value of records must be a string object json.
+2. For the `default` of `request.indexer`, the value of records must be a string object json.
 The records will be discarded if not, user can watch how many records are filtered by metrics key `sink_elasticsearch_discard_counter`.

-2. For the `default` of `request.indexer`, the headers of the record will also be stored in the elasticsearch.
+3. For the `default` of `request.indexer`, the headers of the record will also be stored in the elasticsearch.
 The header will be discarded if the key of header is contained in value json object keys.

-3. For the `default` of `request.indexer` and `request.indexer.default.index` is not null, the topic value of the record will be stored in the elasticsearch by key `_topic`.
+4. For the `default` of `request.indexer` and `request.indexer.default.index` is not null, the topic value of the record will be stored in the elasticsearch by key `_topic`.

-4. For the `default` of `request.indexer`, the key value of the record will be store in the elasticsearch by id if the key exists.
+5. For the `default` of `request.indexer`, the key value of the record will be store in the elasticsearch by id if the key exists.

-5. For the `default` of `bulk.response.action_listener.identity`, the failed bulk request will be retried util success.
+6. For the `default` of `bulk.response.action_listener.identity`, the failed bulk request will be retried util success.
    For `mute_bulk_insert_error` of `bulk.response.action_listener.identity`, the failed bulk request will be ignored and add the metric key `tributary_sink_elasticsearch_bulk_requests_with_errors` to monitor the fail count.